School Nutrition and Meal Cost Study (SNMCS)

 The Improper Payments Elimination and Recovery Act (IPERA) requires Federal agencies to report annually on the extent of erroneous payments in their programs, including overpayments (payments that were made improperly or exceeded the proper level) and underpayments (payments that were denied improperly or were lower than the proper level).
 This series is conducted at approximately five-year intervals to provide a baseline of calculated error in the School Meals programs.

 The objective of the third study in this series is to calculate updated, nationally-representative estimates of annual erroneous payments in the school meals programs by replicating the “APEC methodology,” (which was implemented in APEC-I and APEC-II) using data collected in SY 2017-18.
 The estimates will measure error in the certification, meal claiming and aggregation processes.
 In addition, the study includes: (1) robust, statistically reliable national estimates of the annual amount of erroneous payments in NSLP and SBP among sub-groups, such as student, school, and SFA type; (2) a sub-study on the differences in error rates among SFAs using different program integrity implementation strategies; (3) qualitative analyses examining the reasons for erroneous payments; and (4) model-based State-level point estimates for the 48 continental States and the District of Columbia.
-Data collection for SY 2017-2018 is currently underway.
-The report on APEC-III findings will be published in Fall 2020.
+Data collection was recently completed.
+The report on APEC-III findings will be published in the fall of 2020.

 Summer Meal Program Participant Characteristics and Meal Analysis of Quality (Summer Meals Study)